shabeer-syed/ACEs/definitions.md

 Coping responses may vary as a function of the level of need to escape distress and harm, ranging from immediate escape (e.g. violence, substance misuse, abandonment/neglect) to stronger forms of avoidance (e.g. avoiding going out, which reduces social support systems in the longer-term) ([7](https://link.springer.com/article/10.1023/B:JOBA.0000007455.08539.94))

-The model, therefore, considers families as resilient and constantly striving to cope using different strategies and resources at hand (e.g. protective factors).
+*Life course approach.* Taken together, the model view ACEs as a complex social phenomenona and considers families as resilient and constantly striving to cope using different strategies and resources at hand (e.g. protective factors).
 The model also helps separate the *adverse experience* from the *adverse stress* response of the child, overcoming previous study limitations of [reverse causality] when looking at long-term outcomes.
 We consider ACEs recorded at the family level (middle segment) amenable to service level intervention and relevant to electronic health records (see above for all criteria).

 ### A multistage risk prediction model to determine relevance of indicators (Increased adversity --> Increased risk of family violence)

-We assessed the relevance of identified candidate ACE indicators based on their consistent risk association with a reference standard in a multistage prediction model.
+We assessed the relevance of identified candidate ACE indicators based on their consistent risk association with a reference standard of family violence in a multistage prediction model.
 The reference standard (outcome) was any occurrence of child maltreatment (CM) and maternal intimate partner violence (mIPV) up to 5-years post-birth.

-Consistent with our theoretical model, we predicted that indicators would reflect a continuum of clinical relevance, ranging from high need for intervention (i.e. high risk of family violence) to lower relevance.
+Consistent with our theoretical model, we predicted that the final ACE indicators would reflect a continuum of clinical relevance, ranging from high need for intervention (i.e. high risk of family violence) to lower relevance, consistent with previous studied ACEs domains.

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/home%20view%20domains.png)](https://shabeer-syed.github.io/ACEs/domains) | [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/code%20lists.png)](https://shabeer-syed.github.io/ACEs/codelist)